 My husband and I have a lot in common, but there is one thing we don’t see eye to eye on that tends to stir up quite the argument on occasion.
 You see, my husband doesn’t like change.
-I become frustrated with the monotony of our lives some times.
+I become frustrated with the monotony of our lives sometimes.
 The same furniture, chores, piles of laundry and food staring us in the face day in and day out.
 We become lost to it.

 There are times I try to fight it, and times I just let it go.
-Change can be scary, I get that…….but change can also bring us new found passions and joy! …….Now you know why it took me SO long to get a new couch.
+Change can be scary, I get that…….but change can also bring us newfound passions and joy! …….Now you know why it took me SO long to get a new couch.
 Between my terrible decision making, and my husband’s lack of enthusiasm for change, things can happen s l o w l y around our house. 😉

-In the kitchen I have to play on things I know he likes and see if I can come up with something new, that will still grant him that feeling of familiarity.
+In the kitchen, I have to play on things I know he likes and see if I can come up with something new, that will still grant him that feeling of familiarity.
 Potatoes……..those are always a win!!

 Potatoes are served at almost every meal, I get tired of the same ‘ol baked or mashed potatoes but I want something that doesn’t take much effort on my part.
-I like to get in and out of the kitchen as quick as I can in the evening.
+I like to get in and out of the kitchen as quickly as I can in the evening.

 I’ve recently partnered with ConAgra Foods to talk about the importance of cooking with frozen foods and how they can help save you time in the kitchen.
 They had sent me a box full of frozen goodness, that happened to include a bag of Alexia Classic Oven Crinkles French Fries -made from ingredients that I recognize.
 These fries are certified organic and contain 3 grams of fiber per serving.
 Perfect for our steak sandwich dinner.

 I know Steve loves buffalo hot wings, so I was pretty sure he’d like Buffalo Cheese Fries, and starting with frozen french fries, meant I didn’t have to any potato slicing!!
-All I needed, in addition to the fries, was buffalo hot wing sauce, butter, olive oil, some seasoning, cheese, green onions, chives and a few minutes! (full recipe at the end of the post)
+All I needed, in addition to the fries, was buffalo hot wing sauce, butter, olive oil, some seasoning, cheese, green onions, chives and a few minutes!

 I didn’t think the bag of crinkle fries would be enough for my french fry loving family, so I added a few Alexia steak fries to the crinkle cut fries.
-Mix them with a little olive oil and seasonings and then spread them out in a single layer on a parchment lined baking sheet.
-Bake for 20-25 minutes at 450° turning half way thru.
+Mix them with a little olive oil and seasonings and then spread them out in a single layer on a parchment-lined baking sheet.
+Bake for 20-25 minutes at 450° turning halfway thru.

 While the fries bake, heat buffalo sauce with butter.

 While your oven heats to broil, drizzle the pan of cooked fries with the buffalo sauce and sprinkle with sharp cheddar and blue cheese.
 Return to oven to broil, making sure oven rack is in the highest position.
-Watch closely until cheese is melted and bubbly – should only take about 2-3 minutes.
+Watch closely until cheese is melted and bubbly – it should only take about 2-3 minutes.

-Remove from oven.
+Remove from the oven.
 Let cool just a few minutes and garnish with green onions and chopped chives. and ENJOY!!

 **You may want to eat these with a fork. and dip or drizzle with ranch.